3 min read

 It is also normal to want to honor that person’s memory and/or participate in public remembrances.
-If you were personally affected by a celebrity’s death in 2017 and feel moved to engage in such rituals, here are some thoughts on coping with the loss of a public figure.
+If you were personally affected by a celebrity’s death and feel moved to engage in such rituals, here are some thoughts on coping with the loss of a public figure.

 1. Celebrate their life and work.